 Until we have children.

-Then the personal space and alone time that we thrive on like water suddenly disappears into thin air.
+After those babies are born the personal space and alone time that we thrive on like water suddenly disappears into thin air.
 In fact, for the first few years most days I had zero minutes of alone time, co-sleeping and nursing through the night.

 That empty time during the day where you sit and do nothing but veg out on a book or a little TV that some people think are pointless and boring?
 They are critical to our well-being.

 It’s important to understand yourself and your needs and be willing to accept them; nurture them.
-Needing to be away from my kids for a little bit each day does not make me a bad mom even though I thought that for a long time.
+Needing to be away from my kids for a little bit each day does not make me a bad mom.
+(Even though I thought that for a long time.)

 So here is how to survive as an introverted mom, it’s very simple: find time to be alone.
 Everyday.